top of page

 Watch the full interview below, or read on for a selection of key takeaways.

-2. Prioritize incrementality testing over attribution complexity.
+Incrementality testing should take precedence over complex attribution models.
 Geo holdouts and media mix modeling deliver clearer insights than multi-touch attribution ever will.
+These methods help you understand what truly drives growth.

-3. Run controlled go-dark tests to uncover true channel value.
+Controlled go-dark tests can uncover the true value of your channels.
 These experiments reveal whether a channel actually drives incremental sales or just takes credit for them.

-5. Build a testing culture before scaling analytics complexity.
-Simple experiments and blended metrics give you fast, actionable insights without drowning in data science.
+Start with simple experiments and blended metrics.
+These give you fast, actionable insights without drowning in data science.

 Focusing obsessively on last-click or last-touch performance metrics can create a false sense of efficiency while your business growth plateaus.
 If you allocate budget based on what shows the best immediate ROI, you’ll pour money into capturing existing demand rather than creating new demand.
 This might boost short-term ROI on paper, but as Leonard notes, you’ll stop reaching new customers.
 The key is to invest in upper-funnel channels that drive brand awareness and incremental new buyers, even if they don’t get “last-click” credit.